 The PSAA Executive Team comprises five senior officers:

 Sandy is the Chief Finance Officer at PSAA and is responsible for leading on the financial management of the audit contracts and on PSAA’s corporate finance.
-She is also involved in setting audit fees and fee variations.
+She also leads on corporate risk management and setting audit fees and is involved in the appointment of auditors.

 Sandy trained with Deloitte and qualified as a chartered accountant in 1995.
 She worked as a finance manager at a start-up organisation, a large wholesale telecommunication company, to set up its finance department and after 2 years moved on to work at the BBC managing the finances of Newsnight and Breakfast TV.
 Sandy worked for the Audit Commission from 2001 to 2015, starting as a finance manager in the London region of the audit practice, and subsequently promoted to business partner and senior contracts manager.

-Andrew is Senior Compliance Manager at PSAA and is responsible for overseeing the work of PSAA’s appointed auditors; monitoring firms’ compliance with our regulatory requirements and reviewing the quality of the firms’ audit work.
+Andrew is Senior Quality Manager and is responsible for overseeing the work of PSAA’s appointed auditors, managing all PSAA’s audit quality monitoring arrangements, including appointment compliance.

 Rachel is a senior manager at PSAA and is responsible for the annual reports which summarise the results of auditors’ work at NHS bodies and local government bodies, leads on corporate risk management and is involved in managing the contracts with the small body audit firms.
 Rachel project managed the Commission’s input to the transition to PSAA.